|

 Non-incremental searches read the entire search string before

-starting to search for matching history lines.
-The search string
+starting to search for matching history entries.
+The search

 current line.